 - periods required for expert testimony,

-- periods required to comply with a request.
+- periods required to comply with a request (for example when the NDGAP requests COI from the documentation centre).

 In 2019, as well as in 2020 the HHC observed that time limits in in-merit cases were usually respected, however because of the above procedural steps that do not count into the 60 days deadline, the NDGAP issues the first decision in around 3 to 4 months.
 Time to obtain COI, an opinion from other special authorities or any Dublin related procedural steps are excluded from the 60 days deadline.
-The cases of unaccompanied children that are supposed to be privileged under the law are also not always decided within the deadline.
+The cases of unaccompanied children that are supposed to be prioritised under the law are also not always decided within the deadline.
 In 2021, according to the HHC’s experience some cases were decided within time limits, but some cases took longer, even more than 6 months.
+In 2022, according to the HHC’s experience, procedures got longer due to the Ukrainian crisis and lack of additional capacity.
+NDGAP usually decided between 3 to 5 months, but in some cases it took even longer, more than 6 months.

 - Grant refugee status;